Bundeh

-Bundeh (بونده, also Romanized as Būndeh; also known as Būndeh-e Bālā) is a village in Ahlamerestaq-e Shomali Rural District, in the Central District of Mahmudabad County, Mazandaran Province, Iran.
-At the 2006 census, its population was 544, in 133 families.
+Bundeh (بونده) (Note: Also romanized as Būndeh; also known as Būndeh-e Bālā) is a village in Ahlamerestaq-e Shomali Rural District of the Central District in Mahmudabad County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 544 in 133 households.
+The following census in 2011 counted 605 people in 173 households.
+The 2016 census measured the population of the village as 564 people in 191 households.